-- (1) The other party may give its consent in advance. - (2) The assignment of the contract becomes effective when notice of the assignment is given to the other party or when the other party acknowledges it.
+(1) The other party may give its consent in advance.

+(2) If the other party has given its consent in advance, the assignment of the contract becomes effective when a notice of the assignment is given to the other party or when the other party acknowledges it.